 Not sure which of these hiking pants are the best pair for you?
 Go with one of our top three choices and you won’t have any regrets!

 The best hiking pants for men are the Columbia Silver Ridge ones.
 They’re lightweight, breathable, water-resistant, and pretty versatile, considering you can remove the legs and wear these as shorts.

 The pants have a total of five pockets, all of which remain accessible even after you’ve removed the legs.
 And they feature Columbia’s proprietary Omni-Shade and Omni-Wick technologies, which will keep you dry and protected from the sun at all times.

-My favorite option for the ladies are the Little Donkey Andy convertible pants.
-They’re high waisted with elastic inserts at the sides of the waist, so they will good on nearly everyone.
+My favorite option for the ladies is the Little Donkey Andy convertible pants.
+They’re high-waisted with elastic inserts at the sides of the waist, so they will good on nearly everyone.
 And they have six pockets total, which you will be able to use even if you’re wearing these as shorts.
-The pants are lightweight, breathable and quick drying, and they also feature UPF 50+ protection.
+The pants are lightweight, breathable and quick-drying, and they also feature UPF 50+ protection.

 The pants pack into their front pocket and weigh just some 11 oz, making them the best pair you can throw in your carry-on.
 And they’re quick drying and water repellant, with drawstring at the ankles that lets you adjust the legs for the perfect fit!

 You can see the prices and more photos of all of these pants if you head over to Amazon.
 And if you’re looking for other must-have hiking gear, don’t miss out on our related posts!